civicrm/civicrm-buildkit-vagrant/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) 4.3 or above
 1. Install [Vagrant](https://www.vagrantup.com/downloads.html) 1.7 or above
     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
-You may want to consider upgrading if a much older version is in use.
+You may want to consider upgrading if an older version is in use.
 1. Install the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin with `vagrant plugin install vagrant-hostsupdater`
-    * Note: This step is not a requirement, though it does make the process of starting up a virtual machine nicer by automating the entries needed in your local machine's `hosts` file to access the provisioned VVV domains in your browser.
+    * Note: This step is not a requirement, though it does make the process of starting up a virtual machine nicer by automating the entries needed in your local machine's `hosts` file to access the provisioned VVV (Varying Vagrant Vagrants) domains in your browser.
     * If you choose not to install this plugin, a manual entry should be added to your local `hosts` file that looks like this: `192.168.50.4  vvv.dev local.wordpress.dev local.wordpress-trunk.dev src.wordpress-develop.dev build.wordpress-develop.dev`
 1. Install the [vagrant-triggers](https://github.com/emyl/vagrant-triggers) plugin with `vagrant plugin install vagrant-triggers`
     * Note: This step is not a requirement.
 When installed, it allows for various scripts to fire when issuing commands such as `vagrant halt` and `vagrant destroy`.